adinamatei/myWorkJS/README.md

 * Encapsulation and Inheritance

 The main OOP concepts in JavaScript are: the encapsulation - creating objects, especially with constructor Functions (class in ES6); and the inheritance - allowing objects to inherit properties and methods from the parent object.
-In this example, all the functionality of a Student object is encapsulated  inside the Student constructor, and each instance of Student inherits prototype methods like changeEmail(), averange() etc.
+In this example, all the functionality of a Student object is encapsulated  inside the Student constructor, and each instance of Student inherits prototype methods like changeEmail(), average() etc.

 ```javascript
 // Encapsulation and Inheritance